Parallel-in-Time/pySDC/pySDC/projects/Hamiltonian/README.rst

 We first test the integrator for some rather simple problems, namely the harmonic oscillator and the Henon-Heiles problem.
 For both problems we make use of the hook ``hamiltonian_output`` to monitor the deviation from the exact Hamiltonian.
+PFASST is run with 100 processors (virtually parallel) and the deviation from the initial Hamiltonian is shown.

 .. include:: doc_hamiltonian_simple.rst